How to Clone Hard Drive Using Command Prompt [Windows OS]

 ❤ To get a duplicate of important data.
-A cloned hard drive is a copy of your original data.
-When your old drive crashes all of a sudden, you can retrieve from the cloned disk easily and quickly.
+A cloned hard drive is a backup of your original data, allowing you to easily and quickly retrieve your information in case your old drive crashes or fails.

 ❤ To speed up hard drive speed.
-If you upgrade your HDD to SSD or clone a smaller hard drive to a larger one, you can certainly optimize your disk speed.
+Upgrading your HDD to an SSD or cloning a smaller hard drive to a larger one can significantly optimize your disk speed, allowing for faster data access and improved overall system performance.

-When it comes to cloning hard drive, your first thought might be using Windows built-in tool: Disk Management or Command Prompt.
-You may know Disk Management can mirror C drive, but you want to figure out how to clone a hard drive using CMD.
-Keep reading, stepwise are as follows:
+When it comes to cloning a hard drive, you might think of using Windows' built-in tools, such as Disk Management or Command Prompt.
+While Disk Management can mirror the C drive, you might be looking for a way to clone a hard drive using CMD.
+Fortunately, cloning a hard drive using Command Prompt is a straightforward process that can be broken down into manageable steps.

 Step 1.
 Type "cmd" on the search bar.
 Right-click on "cmd" and select "Run as administrator".